archivesspace/tech-docs/architecture/ARCHITECTURE_original.md

-These methods comprise the primary interface of the model layer: virtually every mix-in in the model layer overrides one or all of these to add behaviour in a modular way.
+These methods comprise the primary interface of the model layer: virtually every mix-in in the model layer overrides one or all of these to add behavior in a modular way.

 For example, the 'notes' mix-in adds support for multiple notes to be added to a record type--by mixing this module into a model class, that